picodata/sbroad/doc/design/global_tables_rfc.md

 Do inner join and then add remaining rows from the global table on the router.
-To avoid using extra space, we will sort the result table on left table columns and then use binsearch to find tuple.
+To avoid using extra space, we will sort the result table on left table columns and then use binsearch to find the tuple.

-In our case map stage is doing inner join on each node.
-However the difference is that reduce stage is done via router (not local sql).
+In our case, the map stage is doing inner join on each node.
+However, the difference is that the reduce stage is done via the router (not local sql).
 We do this router reduce stage via motion opcodes.
-We will have two additional opcodes: sort - to sort table from map stage, left_join_append(global table) - to append missing rows from global table.
+We will have two additional opcodes: sort - to sort table from map stage, left_join_append(global table) - to append the missing rows from the global table.

-Implementation details: during conflict resolution if we see left join with children that have global and segment distribution respectively, we do a transformation that splits plan into 2 stages: inner join on all nodes (map) and adding missing rows from left table (reduce).
-In map stage, in projection only the columns needed for above operators must be used, so that we transfer less data through the wire.
+Implementation details: during conflict resolution, if we see left join with children that have global and segment distributions respectively, we do a transformation that splits the plan into 2 stages: inner join on all nodes (map), and adding missing rows from left table (reduce).
+As for the projection's map stage, only the columns needed for above operators must be used, so that we transfer less data through the wire.